 According to Dale, a person remembers 10% of what they read, 20% of what they hear, 30% of what they see, 50% of what they see and hear, 70% of what they say and write, and 90% of what they do.

 Considering how much information we forget after two weeks, a credited conclusion from Ebbinghaus’s forgetting curve, note apps can serve as a beneficial resource to collect and store important information.
-With next-level note apps bringing additional features to the growing market, the trend and necessity for note apps is climbing.
+With next-level note apps bringing additional features to the growing market, the trend and necessity for note apps are climbing.

 Note apps for everyone: who is the target audience?